 Purchased capital assets are recorded at cost.
 Repairs and maintenance costs are charged to expense.
 Betterments, which extend the estimated life of an asset, are capitalized.

 Capital assets are amortized on a straight-line basis based on their estimated useful life as follows:

 Computer equipment and software 3 years

-Leasehold improvements Over the term of the lease
+Leasehold improvements Over the remaining lease term

-Furniture and equipment 3-10 years
+Furniture and equipment 3 to 10 years